You are here

 Are you interested in why law and courts matter for politics and policy?
 This course will introduce you to comparative judicial politics: how law, courts, and politics interact in countries throughout the world.
 The class is a core course in the Law, Societies and Justice program.

 We begin by critically examining the (ideal) functions of courts: to provide for “order,” resolve disputes, and to enforce legal norms.
 We then turn to constitutional politics in democracies, asking whether and how constitutional courts have changed national policies and empowered individuals with new rights.
-Next, we study the development of constitutional courts in countries that are undergoing transitions to democracy, transitioning to some as yet undefined system, as well as those in non-democracies.
-The final section of the course is devoted to law and courts in supranational and international contexts.
-In particular, students will explore an increasingly powerful supranational court, the European Court of Justice, which we will compare with the European Court of Human Rights and the African Court on Human and Peoples’ Rights.
-The course concludes with an examination of the International Criminal Court.
+Next, we study law and courts in supranational and international contexts, including the European Court of Human Rights, African Court on Human and Peoples’ Rights, European Court of Justice, and the International Criminal Court.
+We conclude the course by looking at developments in judicial politics in countries that are undergoing transitions to democracy, transitioning to some as yet undefined system, as well as those in non-democracies.

 Catalog Description: